trlef19/android_device_samsung_sltexx/README.md

 * Description

-  This repository is for LineageOS 14.1 on Samsung Galaxy Alpha (slte)
+  This repository is for LineageOS 18.1 on Samsung Galaxy Alpha (slte)

-    THIS IS WORK IN PROGRESS.
+    **THIS IS WORK IN PROGRESS.**

-* How To Build LineageOS 14.1 for Samsung Galaxy Alpha
+* How To Build LineageOS 18.1 for Samsung Galaxy Alpha

   - Make a workspace

   ```
-  $ mkdir -p ~/cyanogenmod/system
+  $ mkdir -p ~/android/lineage
-  $ cd ~/cyanogenmod/system
+  $ cd ~/android/lineage
   ```

   - Do repo init & sync

   ```
-  $ repo init -u git://github.com/LineageOS/android.git -b cm-14.1
+  $ repo init -u git://github.com/LineageOS/android.git -b ineage-18.1 --git-lfs --no-clone-bundle
   ```

   - Create .repo/local_manifests/roomservice.xml with the following content: